UA-Carpentries-Workshops/2019-02-23-WorkshopResources/shell-lessons/3_scripting_intro.md

 ***FIVE MINUTES BREAK***

+## Review of navigating directories

+Recall that the gapminder data is in:
+`~/SDC_02-23-2019/2019-02-23-WorkshopResources/repository/data/original_data/gapminder/gapminder_by_country/`
+and that we copied some scripts into:
+`~/SDC_02-23-2019/2019-02-23-WorkshopResources/repository/scripts`

+***Etherpad question***<br>
+If we start out in the gapminder_by_country directory shown above, what would be the command for moving to the scripts directory?
+Type your answer in the Etherpad:

+a. cd ~/scripts
+b. cd ../scripts
+c. cd ../../../../scripts
+d. cd scripts
+e. none of the above

 ## Writing loops to iterate over a set of files

 Another way to work with a collection of files is to write a `for loop`.
 Inside the loop you can list a number of commands, but you'll need to give keywords `do` and `done` to demarcate the start and end of the loop.
 We'll write our first loop by typing lines in the terminal.